Overview

 • The background color, border radius, and box-shadow utilities (bg-white, rounded-xl, and shadow-lg) to style the card’s appearance

-• The width and height utilities (w-12 and h-12) to size the logo image
+• The size utilities (size-12) to set the width and height of the logo image

-• The space-between utilities (space-x-4) to handle the spacing between the logo and the text
+• The gap utilities (gap-x-4) to handle the spacing between the logo and the text

 • The font size, text color, and font-weight utilities (text-xl, text-black, font-medium, etc.) to style the card text